Scholarships

 This annual scholarship was set up in memory of founder member and former Honorary Treasurer of the Summer School, William Lauder.
 Open to young singers from Northern Ireland applying to join the Charles Wood Singers for the first time, it enables the holder to participate in the Charles Wood Summer School week free of charge, including an individual singing lesson with internationally renowned vocal coach, Paul Farrington.

-The 2024 winner of the William Lauder Scholarship is Claire Warburton
+The 2025 winner of the William Lauder Scholarship is Cara-Rose Toale

 The William Lauder Scholarship is exactly the sort of thing Northern Ireland needs: financial incentive for young people to engage in Church Music.
 The Scholarship allows anyone, regardless of background, to participate in what I believe to be NI’s greatest annual week of music-making, and I am so grateful to the board of the Charles Wood Festival for granting it to me in 2017.